-Additionally, these core-reading programs vary little from one another in either philosophy or components (Foorman, Francis, Davidson, Harm, & Griffin, 2004).
-For this reason, the analysis in this section focuses on the texts contained in one program.
-This specific program was chosen for two reasons: (a) of the two core reading programs reviewed by Chall (1967, 1983a) in her landmark study, it is the only one still published, and (b) it is typical of current core reading programs (Foorman et al., 2004; Hiebert, 2005).
+Currently, only a handful of publishers-three publishers produce the five programs that dominate the market-are the primary vendors for the core reading programs that compete nationally for district- and statewide adoptions.
+The programs sold by these publishers vary little from one another in either philosophy or components (Foorman, Francis, Davidson, Harm, & Griffin, 2004).
+For this reason, the analyses in this section focus on the texts contained in one program.
+This specific program was chosen for two reasons: (a) of the two core reading programs reviewed by Chall (1967/1983) in her landmark study, it is the only one still published, and (b) it is typical of current core reading programs (Foorman et al., 2004; Hiebert, 2005).

 Publishers typically produce a new edition, or copyright, of a program every four to five years (Chall & Squire, 1991).
 One copyright can be almost identical to a previous one, as was the case with the Scott Foresman Basic Readers from 1940 (Gray, Baruch, & Montgomery, 1940) through the mid-1960s (Robinson, Monroe, & Artley, 1962).
 Copyrights can differ markedly, however, when states such as California and Texas, which adopt textbooks for statewide use, mandate the inclusion of new features in those textbooks.
-The copyrights of the program chosen for these analyses represent four watersheds in beginning reading texts: (a) copyright 1962 (Robinson et al., 1962), which typifies the stress placed on the repetition of high-frequency words in beginning reading texts from 1930 through the late 1980s; (b) copyright 1993 (Allington et al., 1993), which contains texts that reflect the whole language movement's push for the use of authentic literature; (c) copyright 2000 (Afflerbach et al., 2000), which marks the emergence of decodable texts to accompany the strong emphasis on phonics in instruction; (d) copyright 2008 (Afflerbach et al., 2008), which shows the changes in expectations about formal literacy instruction for young children; and (e) copyright 2013 (Afflerbach et al., 2013), which follows the adoption and implementation of the CCSS in many states.

-Beginning reading programs contain many components (e.g., word and sentence cards, ancillary sets of books, numerous workbooks), but at their core are the five or six books, called readers or anthologies, that contain grade-specific reading selections.
+The copyrights of the program chosen for these analyses represent four watersheds in beginning reading texts: (a) copyright 1962 (Robinson et al., 1962), which typifies the stress placed on the repetition of high-frequency words in beginning reading texts from 1930 through the late 1980s; (b) copyright 1993 (Allington et al., 1993), which contains texts that reflect the whole language movement's push for the use of authentic literature; (c) copyright 2000 (Afflerbach et al., 2000), which marks the emergence of decodable texts to accompany the strong phonics emphasis in instruction; and (d) copyright 2008 (Afflerbach et al., 2008), which shows the changes in expectations about formal literacy instruction for young children.
+Beginning reading programs contain many components (e.g., word and sentence cards, ancillary sets of books, numerous workbooks), but their core are the five or six books, called readers or anthologies, that contain grade-specific reading selections.
 It is the anthology selections that are the focus of these analyses.

-The indices used by Chall (1967, 1983a) in her analyses are the basis for the comparison of text features of the four copyrights presented here.
+The indices used by Chall (1967/1983) in her analyses are the basis for the comparison of text features of the four copyrights presented here.
 The first set of indices relates to cognitive load: (a) type-token ratio, or the number of unique words relative to total words in a text, and (b) number of words that appear only once in a text.
 The second set addresses linguistic content.
-Each unique word is analyzed on two dimensions: (a) word frequency, which is defined as the percentage of words that are among the 300 most frequently used words in written English (Zeno, Ivens, Millard, & Duvvuri, 1995), and (b) grapho-phonic complexity, which is measured by the percentage of words that contain simple vowel patterns (i.e., CV, CVC, CVC-e, and CVVC) (Juel & Roper/ Schneider, 1985).
-For each of the four copyrights, linguistic and cognitive data are summarized for the 10 texts that form the first and last units of the first-grade program and, starting with 2008, the kindergarten program.
+Each unique word is analyzed on two dimensions: (a) word frequency, which is defined as the percentage of words that are among the 300 most-frequent words in written English (Zeno, Ivens, Millard, & Duvvuri, 1995), and (b) grapho-phonic complexity, which is measured by the percentage of words that contain simple vowel patterns (i.e., CV, CVC, CVC-e, and CVVC) (Juel & Roper/Schneider,1985).
+For each of the four copyrights, linguistic and cognitive data are summarized for the 10 texts that form the first and last units of the first-grade program.